 Or;

 B. The insured (shareholder) is diagnosed with a critical illness and is entitled to a claim under the terms of the policy.
-The corporation receives a tax-free cheque for $250,000.
+The corporation receives a tax-free cheque for $250,000, which it can distribute to the shareholder via taxable dividend, or keep the funds in the corporation to help with business operations and funding shortfalls.

 End Result & Analysis

 DISCLAIMER: it is imperative to consult with your legal and tax advisors prior to executing this strategy.
-Shared Ownership Agreements are strongly recommended.
+Shared Ownership Agreements are crucial.
 This commentary is provided for general informational purposes only and does not constitute financial, insurance, investment, tax, legal or accounting advice.

 ** numbers via SSQ illustration software.